 - 1. In case the examinee has performed "cum laude" (with honours) or "met genoegen" (with distinction) during the examination, a "judicium" (academic distinction) is awarded. - 2.
 An examinee in a Bachelor's program has performed "cum laude" if he has achieved an average grade (before rounding off) of at least 8.0 over all courses of the examination and a grade of at least 8.0 for his Bachelor's thesis.
-An examinee in a Master's program has performed "cum laude" if he has achieved an average grade (before rounding off) of at least 8.0 over all courses of the examination, with none of the individual grades lower than 7.0 and a grade of at least 8.0 for his Master's thesis. - 3.
+An examinee in a Master's program has performed "cum laude" if he has achieved an average grade (before rounding off) of at least 8.0 over all courses of the examination, with none of the individual grades lower than 7.0.
+In addition, a grade of at least 8.0 needs to be obtained for the Master's thesis, or in case of a Master's student Leraar Voorbereidend Hoger Onderwijs in Maatschappijleer en Maatschappijwetenschappen, for the course Didactische verdiepingsstage. - 3.
 An examinee in a Bachelor's program has performed "met genoegen" if he has achieved an average grade (before rounding off) of at least 7.5 over all courses of the examination and a grade of at least 7.5 for his Bachelor's thesis.
-An examinee in a Master's program has performed "met genoegen" if he has achieved an average grade (before rounding off) of at
+An examinee in a Master's program has performed "met genoegen" if he has achieved an average grade (before rounding off) of at least 7.5 over all courses of the examination.
+In addition, a grade of at least 7.5 needs to be obtained for the Master's thesis, or in case of a Master's student Leraar Voorbereidend Hoger Onderwijs in Maatschappijleer en Maatschappijwetenschappen, for the course Didactische verdiepingsstage.

-- least 7.5 over all courses of the examination and a grade of at least 7.5 for his Master's thesis - 4.
-In determining the average grade, the grades of the individual courses of the examination are weighed according to their study load. - 5.
+- 4. In determining the average grade, the grades of the individual courses of the examination are weighed according to their study load. - 5.
 When issuing the certificate of a Bachelor's program, no academic distinction will be granted if the student has acquired exemptions for a total amount of 60 ects-credits or more.
 When issuing the certificate of the Master's program, no academic distinction will be granted if the student has acquired exemptions for a total amount of 20% or more of the total number of ects-credits of the Master's program.